 We also accept individual donations.

-BNIA-JFI’s Steering Committee facilitated the development of the Vital Signs and continues to provide valued assistance and guidance in the operation of BNIA-JFI.
+BNIA-JFI’s Steering Committee facilitates the development of the Vital Signs and continues to provide valued assistance and guidance in the operation of BNIA-JFI.

 The following groups are currently part of the BNIA-JFI Steering Committee: